-Use this information to install the serial port module.
+Use this information to install a system fan.

-- Read "Installation Guidelines" on page 230 to ensure that you work safely. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping staticsensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.
+- Read "Installation Guidelines" on page 382 to ensure that you work safely. - Power off the server and disconnect all power cords for this task. - Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping static-sensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.